 Focus on Korean-learning videos

-Do not click on anything unrelated to the Korean language when you are in the middle of learning!
+Do not click on anything unrelated to the Korean language when you are in the middle of learning Korean!
 It’s easy to get sidetracked and then forget what you were even doing.
-Although procrastinating is fun, utilizing these for your Korean learning journey can be a blast, as well!
+Although procrastinating is fun, utilizing these for your language learning journey can be a blast, as well!

 K-dramas and K-pop can help you learn too

 Remember that not all the Korean learning videos people watch on YouTube have to directly teach you a specific grammar pattern or a list of words.

 They may also be Korean songs or clips of dramas.
 You can even rent Korean movies like Train to Busan to become more familiar with the vocabulary directly on this site.
 Or, you can even watch the very trendy Korean mukbang (먹방, meokbang) videos to aid your Korean learning entertainingly.

 Take advantage of the closed captioning option on the videos, as well.
 It still hasn’t been developed to a level that wouldn’t leave you scratching your head at points, but it can still be advantageous.
 Of course, you only need these if there already aren’t captions provided by the YouTubers themselves.

 The site also offers the possibility to slow down the video speed, and playing with it may be helpful in listening to and understanding different Korean phrases.